damtrongan/terraform-oidc-template/README.md

-# Deploy to AWS with Terraform Using GitHub Actions (Secure OIDC Setup)
+# Deploy to AWS resource with Terraform Using GitHub Actions (Secure OIDC Setup)

 ![Architecture Diagram](diagram)